haroldohorta/atlas/readme.md

 <a name="-english"></a>
 ## 🇺🇸 English
-### 🗺️ Haroldo Horta's Atlas
+### 🗺️ Haroldo Horta's Archive

-This repository hosts the digital archive of **Haroldo Horta**.
+This repository hosts the visual legacy of **Haroldo Horta**.
 A documentary journey spanning from the resistance in Central America to the edges of Antarctica, capturing the nomadic life in the Andes and the history of Chilean Lighthouses.

 <img src="fotos/panos/03_english.webp" width="100%" alt="Nicaragua Internationalist">